brand positioning template

 Austin Distel on Unsplash

 Large-company entrepreneurship includes companies that have expanded activities, size, investment, and influence.
-A large company has enough resources and a large market.
-Unlike small business entrepreneurship and medium business ventures.
+A large company has enough resources and a large market, unlike small business entrepreneurship and medium business ventures.

 Scalable startup and large company entrepreneurship belong to the category of innovative entrepreneurship.
 There are many characteristics of large-company entrepreneurship; some of them, for example, are: